 Apologetics The Hail Mary: A Royal Greeting from Heaven The Hail Mary is not merely a prayer.
 It is a royal proclamation, a heavenly greeting, and a theological declaration packed into thirty-five words.
 Brian Acebo · Apr 7, 2026

-Faith & Reason The Reliability of the Bible: The Historicity Of Sacred Scripture Before we ask whether Jesus is truly God, we must answer a deeper question: Can the Bible be trusted at all?
-After all, the entire Christian faith relies on the historicity and validity of Jesus Christ, which is preserved through Sacred Scripture.
+Faith & Reason The Reliability of the Bible: The Historicity Of Sacred Scripture Before asking whether Jesus is God, we must ask whether the Bible can be trusted.
+On purely historical grounds, the answer is yes — and the evidence is stronger than most people realize.
 Brian Acebo · Jun 26, 2025

-Faith & Reason How The Enemy Seeks To Deceive & Distract The ultimate goal of the enemy is to do anything in their power to take you away from God.
+Faith & Reason How The Enemy Seeks To Deceive & Distract The enemy is strategic and his tactics are varied — but they all serve one goal: separating souls from God.
+Understanding them is not paranoia.
+It is preparation.
 Brian Acebo · Jun 25, 2025

-Faith & Reason God's Intelligent Design Just as technology requires intelligent design to function, our lives require God's presence to have true meaning.
-Praying often strengthens our relationship with God, allowing Him to guide us on the path to salvation through Jesus Christ.
+Faith & Reason God's Intelligent Design Just as technology requires intelligent design to function, the universe points to a Designer whose intelligence exceeds it.
+Our lives require more than raw existence — they require relationship with the One who designed them.
 Brian Acebo · Jun 25, 2025

 Faith & Reason Arguing For God's Revelations While there is sufficient reasoning through logical analysis for the existence of God, the only hard proof that could answer this question is for God Himself to reveal the truth, essentially revealing Himself to the world.
 Brian Acebo · Jun 25, 2025